lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 ### "Class" Functions

-There's a peculiar kind of behavior in JavaScript that has been shamelessly abused for years to *hack* something that *looks* like "classes".
+There's a __peculiar__(strange) kind of behavior in JavaScript that has been shamelessly abused for years to *hack* something that *looks* like "classes".
 We'll examine this approach in detail.

-The peculiar "sort-of class" behavior hinges on a strange characteristic of functions: all functions by default get a public, non-enumerable (see Chapter 3) property on them called `prototype`, which points at an otherwise arbitrary object.
+The peculiar "sort-of class" behavior __hinges on__(depend) a strange characteristic of functions: all functions by default get a public, non-enumerable (see Chapter 3) property on them called `prototype`, which points at an otherwise arbitrary object.

 ```js
 function Foo() {